gecko-designs/gecko-grid-layout/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 1.0.5 =
+* Added new block types: Image, Basic
+* Image block is more accessible and has lazy loading
+* Original block renamed to Expiremental
+* Updated class and added new content filters.
 = 1.0.4 =
 * Added filters for theme developers.
 * Only load script when block is on page.